Young Professionals Program

 The YPP is primarily designed to target high-performing young talent at organizations participating in the UN Global Compact.
 The program is also open for top talent from non-member public and private organizations.
 However, there are only limited spaces for organizations that are not a member of UN Global Compact.

-For the teams that are kicking-off in January 2022 we have 30 spaces available.
-So, if you are eager to join, don’t hesitate and apply now.
+Are you eager to join?
+Don’t hesitate and apply now.
 We are seeking for young professionals who are:

 - Aged between 25-35

 - Have at least 3 years of professional working experience